 - Perform a complete erasure and reinstall of the infected computer

 This will clearly be very time-consuming, but is the most foolproof, relatively straightforward way to address the security breach.

 After researching “Global-Soft” further, I learned that these tech support scams have actually been going on for years.
-In 2012, CNET reported that regulators shut it down.
-Then just yesterday, a court shut down another alleged $120M tech support scam.
+In 2012, CNET reported that regulators shut down a global PC tech support scam.
+Then just yesterday, a court shut down another alleged $120M Tech Support Scam.
 It just goes to show you that computer and Internet security is like a game of Whack-a-Mole: You always have to keep a cautious eye open for many of the same scams that keep popping up.

 Does this cautionary tale leave you feeling vulnerable and concerned that you don’t have the right measures in place should your business one day be susceptible to a scam like this one?
 Reach out to us to learn about how our services can protect your systems from the worst.